seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 Mutant at line 4, 7, 8, 9, 10 are killed by the two added tests:
 ![](./media/Range2killTest.PNG)

-The purpose of adding Range(0.5, 10) and Range(-0.5, 10) is to make test cases fail when 0.0 value is substitu ted with 1.0 or -1.0 because 0.5 and -0.5 are not able to pass the new value.
+The purpose of adding Range(0.5, 10) and Range(-0.5, 10) is to make test cases fail when 0.0 value is substituted with 1.0 or -1.0 because 0.5 and -0.5 are not able to pass the new value.
 Since this method is not able to cross zero, mutant at line 4 will be killed by two added tests because if condition is replaced by 'False', the output will cross the zero.

 # Report all the statistics and the mutation score for each test class